Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Driving instructors association

-Below is the process of becoming, and training to be a Driving Instructor, we have tried to give you the facts in plain English.
+Below is the process of becoming, and training to be a Driving Instructor:

-Study at your own pace, tried and tested modern, straight forward training consistently leads to success for trainee Driving Instructors of all ages, and abilities.
-If you decide to train with Access instructor training you then begin a logical, structured training program on a one to one basis with your trainer.
+You can train at your own pace with our tried and tested modern, straight forward training methods that consistently lead to the success for trainee Driving Instructors of all ages and abilities.
+Upon deciding to train with Access Instructor Training you will begin a logical, structured training program on a one-to-one basis with your trainer.
 Some trainees complete the course very quickly, but you may choose to study at a more measured pace - we can help you plan your studies to take into account your outside commitments, like the needs of your children, or an existing job.
-All the way through, you will be taught, and supported by your trainer who will be totally committed to your success.
+Throughout, you will be taught and supported by your trainer, who will be totally committed to your success.
 If you think driving instruction is for you, but you are not sure whether your driving is up to standard, don't worry!
-If you want an assessment please contact us, it is your attitude and communication skills, that matters the most.
+If you want an assessment please contact us, it is your attitude and communication skills that matter the most.

 Our training is designed to merge with the Driving Vehicles Standards Agency's three-part exam.
 You can do all your training over a two week period if you wish, or you can take it step by step.
 Train for one exam pass it, then train for the next and so forth.

 You have to take the 3 exams in turn.
-The exam waiting times vary greatly depending on the exam your applying for, the area, time of year, and the DVSA examiners availability.
-In theory!
-You could be qualified within 12 weeks, but unlikely.
+The exam waiting times vary greatly depending on the exam you're applying for, the area, time of year, and the DVSA examiners availability.
+In theory, you could be qualified within 12 weeks, but that is subject to exam availability.

-You can take the part 1 test as many times as you need to, or as many times you want.
-Although most people do pass first time.
+You can take the part 1 test as many times as you need to, or as many times you want; although most people do pass first time.
 You do not need to be in a classroom, we have used a home study course successfully for years.
 Once you pass part 1 the clock starts ticking, you have 2 years from this point to pass the final 2 exams.
-Plenty of time – we believe, just so long as you’re focused, and committed.
+Plenty of time we believe, all that is needed is to remain focused and committed.
 You can have up to three attempts at passing parts 2 and 3.
 In the unlikely event you did fail parts 2 or 3 three times, you would have to wait 2 years from when you passed your part 1 to start again.
-Your trainer will advise you when you are ready for the exam thus giving you the best chance of passing.
+Your trainer will advise you when you are ready for the exam; therefore, giving you the best chance of passing.
 We'll do all we can to make sure you pass!

 Takes place at a Driving Standards Agency examination centre, usually in a major town or city, and consists of 100 multiple choice questions on subjects including: